-☐ To appeal the level sanctioning from the original hearing body
+- To appeal a "responsible" decision for one or all violations from the original verdict - To appeal the level sanctioning from the original hearing body

 It is up to the student(s) appealing to be persuasive and professional in their appeal letter.
 Appeal arguments should detail any information that was not available at the time of the original conduct meeting, as well as any additional information that is provided by witnesses or character references.